virtual-campus-tour/virtual-campus-tour.github.io/index.md

 $ meteor npm run start
 ```

 If there are no issues/ errors/ the system works, the applications hould locally be available at [http://localhost:3000](http://localhost:3000)

+To make edits/ changes, please feel free to change the appropriate files, and the webpage at the local host should automatically update.

 ## Development History